Nyerguds/MobiusMapEditor/README.md

 * Added the ability to clone triggers and teamtypes.
 * For Red Alert speech and sound triggers, the original filenames are now shown alongside the description.
 * For Red Alert text triggers, the text ID is now shown in front of the text.
+* Trigger and teamtype editing actions are now added to the undo/redo history.
+They will give a warning with a message box when undoing or redoing.
+* Fixed the fact the maximum number of triggers was set to 200 for Red Alert, instead of 80.
+* Red Alert globals are now limited to 0 to 29, since that is how they are defined in the game code.
+* The editor now specifically checks for the presence of the [Basic] and [Map] sections to see whether a file is indeed a C&C map.
+* Added checks on triggers containing Events or Actions that don't have their required House/Teamtype/Trigger filled in.

 ### Possible future features